janssen70/datacollection/wsl/README.md

 services running in the WSL Linux without problem, using the IP address of the Windows host.

 Do a basic connectivity check directly after install so that we can rule out this part later.
-On Ubuntu, use Python to start an ad-hoc webserver on port 5080.
+On Ubuntu, use Python to start an ad-hoc webserver.
+It makes sense to use port 5080 as that is the port that will be used by Openobserve.
+But any port will do, as long as you use the same number on the Windows side.
+For low portnumbers, like 80 for web, you need to type ```sudo``` in front of the command.
 ```
 python3 -m http.server -b 0.0.0.0 5080
 ```